aayushi93/Aayushi_work/core_java/twitter/README.md

 * `UserMention.java`

 ## __Improvements__
-* Fetching tweets using user Twitter handle
+* Fetching tweets using user Twitter handle.
 * Functionality like  posting tweets including pictures, videos and GIFs in addition to text tweets, can be added.
-* Retweeting functionality, similar to web app and mobile app can be added
+* Retweeting functionality, similar to web app and mobile app can be added.
 * Viewing other users timeline using their twitter handle.